SysKitTeam/docs-point/integrations/examples/servicenow-example.md

 ### Integration script

-You can use the prepared script below that as part of your workflow.
+You can use the prepared script below as a part of your workflow.

 {% code title="servicenow.js" overflow="wrap" lineNumbers="true" fullWidth="false" %}
 ```javascript